Call for NACOR Examiners

 2. Optical Sciences 2 – Advanced Practice Contact Lens Examinations

 The National Exams are held several times a year at various locations throughout Ontario.
-Orientation and training will be provided at exam sessions.
-Examiners are not required to attend every session.

 Role of the Examiner